Electric vehicles (EVs) are significantly quieter than traditional combustion engine vehicles, which makes them an environmentally friendly option.

 Why is being quiet important?

-One of the main reasons electric vehicles being quiet is such an important topic of conversation is noise pollution.
+One of the main reasons electric cars being quiet is such an important topic of conversation is noise pollution.
 Noise pollution is one of the biggest contributors to sleepless nights with residents living near busy streets.
 With EVs becoming increasingly popular, a decrease in noise pollution observed during COVID-19 lockdowns may become permanent.
 At roughly 15km/h combustion, engine vehicles can generate up to 55 decibels.
 This is significantly more than the World Health Organisation’s recommendation for liveable habitats.

 In saying this, tire and wind noise account for a large percentage of noise pollution from vehicles, which are consistent in both vehicle types.
 However, many manufacturers have aimed to increase efficiency in their EVs.
 In doing so, they have emphasised aerodynamics, which reduces the drag coefficient.
 This has allowed for reduced wind noise in electric vehicles.

-Although EVs are significantly quieter than combustion vehicles allowing for an overall reduction in noise pollution.
+Although electric cars are significantly quieter than combustion vehicles allowing for an overall reduction in noise pollution.
 Many EV drivers have even complained about the absence of engine noise and vibration, as drivers now only hear wind and road noise.
 For gas-powered vehicles, sound-reducing materials are added without significantly impacting mileage.
 However, this cannot be done with EVs since adding extra weight reduces the battery range.

 One of the funny observations with new drivers of an EV is that as soon as they press the start button, after a few seconds, they press it again, as they never heard the roar of the starting engine, which is exactly what they are used to.

-So how quiet are electric vehicles?
+So how quiet are electric cars?

 Being so quiet that hard to tell where the vehicle is coming from, is not always preferred when one is crossing the road.
 Therefore, nowadays, even more than before, it is crucial to look both ways before crossing the road and make sure as an EV driver, you pay extra attention to the road, especially when driving through pedestrian crossings.